chrisjuchem/bevy_mod_index/README.md

   - Indexes use a read-only query of their components to update the index before it is used.
     If you have a query that mutably access these components in the same system as an `Index`, you can [combine them into a `ParamSet`][ParamSet].
-- `lookup` returned entities which no longer exist/no longer have the relevant component.
-  - Currently, detection of removed entities and components relies on `RemovedComponents`, which only has a 2-frame buffer.
-If no systems that use your index run within a frame of a component or entity being removed, it will be missed.
-This means that run conditions should generally be avoided, but including the `Index` in the condition may alleviate the issue (though I have not tested this).

 ## Future work
 - Docs
-- Return an iterator of matching `Entity`s instead of a `HashSet`.
 - Cleanup removed components and despawned entities without needing to run every frame.
 - Option to update the index when components change instead of when the index is used.
   - Naively, requires engine support for custom `DerefMut` hooks, but this would likely